 Won a jury verdict for a national retailer in an age discrimination case in the Western District of Texas.

-Obtained summary judgment for employers in numerous employment cases nationwide, in both federal and state court.
+Obtained summary judgment for employers in numerous employment discrimination and retaliation cases nationwide, in both federal and state court.

 Successfully opposed certification of a proposed nationwide class of employees alleging violations of the Fair Labor Standards Act.

 Admitted to State Bar of Texas in 1997; U. S. District Courts for the Northern, Eastern, Southern and Western Districts of Texas, the Northern District of Oklahoma, the Eastern and Western Districts of Arkansas, the Eastern District of Wisconsin, and the District of Nebraska; and the U.S. Court of Appeals for the Fifth Circuit and Tenth Circuits.